FerretDB/FerretDB/website/blog/2024-09-13-why-open-source-important-proprietary-uncertainties.md

 That was [the case with MongoDB over the past week with the deprecation of Data API and Device Sync](https://www.mongodb.com/docs/atlas/app-services/deprecation/#std-label-app-services-deprecation), among other features.

-A primary downside of non-open source solutions (proprietary, SSPL, and other open source pretenders) is that you're always at risk, at all times.
-At any given moment, that software you depend on may be deprecated – and you're left with months or years of wasted effort.
-That was [the case with MongoDB over the past week with the deprecation of Data API and Device Sync](https://www.mongodb.com/docs/atlas/app-services/deprecation/#std-label-app-services-deprecation), among other features.

 As of September 2024, the deprecated services include:

 - Atlas Device Sync and Edge Server